KelvinHere/Milestone-Interactive/README.md

 5. Cloning will be completed when your terminal is waiting for its next command.
 6. For more information or changes in the cloning procedure [>Click Here<](https://github.com/git-guides/git-clone)

+Project Development :-
+* This project was developed using GitPod.
+* After files are created or modified they are committed to a GitHub repository by :-
+    - adding the modified files locally using `git add .`
+    - commiting the modified files with a message of changes using `git commit -m "changes here"`
+    - pushing the new commit to the master branch on GitHub repository with `git push`

 ## Credits
 ### Content